|

 safe on LP labels too."

-Always remember that I am not responsible for any accident or damage
+Always remember that I am not responsible

-of a record or label if you experiment.
-Always let the record cool
+for any accident or damage of a record or label if you experiment.

-down gradually, never put a "hot" record or record label
+Always let the record cool down gradually, never put a "hot"

-under the cold tap.
-You can use this method first with an old record
+record or record label under the cold tap.
+You can use this method

-that you would dispose of anyway.
-Do not do it on a collectible item
+first with an old record that you would dispose of anyway.
+Do not

-be.
-In most cases it is better to leave the sticker on the label.
+knowing what the result will be.
+In most cases it is better to leave

-The success of this method also depends on the sort of paper used
+the sticker on the label.
+The success of this method also depends

-for a label.
+on the sort of paper used for a label.

 CHOOSE